Alexjblom/SSIcomms/envisioned_interoperability_with_others_ver2.md

 ### 4. Contributions to standards

 ##### 4.1 The SIP protocol
 The transport of DIDComm related messages using the SIP protocol creates the need for a standardized message format.
 We will investigate whether this can and should be added to the standardized Session Initiation Protocol (SIP).
-To be more specific, we are considering a new SsiComms header for the SsiComms messages as a way of standardising the SIP encapsulation of DIDcomm messages.
+To be more specific, we are considering a new SSIComms header for the SSIComms messages as a way of standardising the SIP encapsulation of DIDcomm messages.

-##### 4.1 DIDCOM messaging
+##### 4.1 DIDComm messaging
-DIDCOM messaging currently has no special provisions for a Verify the Verfier exchange between a holder and a verifier.
+DIDComm messaging currently has no special provisions for a Verify the Verfier exchange between a holder and a verifier.
 It is usually handled by repeating a holder verifier exchange while switching roles.
 However, if one strives to minimize the number of on screen messages for the user, and thus the possibility for disruptive human interference, this situation might be improved upon by adding to the library of DIDComm messages.